-As you scoop the ice cream you’ll get “ripples” of sweet black sesame paste in the vanilla ice cream.
-The paste is a little crunchy.
+- The “ripple” is a little crunchy.
 But, honestly, I like the texture contrast with the smooth ice cream and I love the flavor contrast between the sweet, nutty paste and the creamy vanilla ice cream.

-In fact, I think that separating out the black sesame from the ice cream emphasized the flavor of the paste even better than flavoring the ice cream itself with the black sesame paste.
+- In fact, separating out the black sesame from the ice cream emphasized the flavor of the paste even better than flavoring the ice cream itself with the black sesame paste.

 So if you’re looking for an exotic dessert, give Black Sesame Ripple Ice Cream a try and let me know what you think.
 Oh, and definitely serve a shard of Black Sesame Seed Brittle as a garnish.